 My priorities as a teacher are:

-- producing good vocal tone, consistently and healthily, with no more, or less, effort than is necessary,
+- producing good vocal tone (in your chosen musical genre), consistently and healthily, with no more, or less, effort than is necessary,

 - the ‘inner game’ of mental mastery when singing and learning, including connecting to your own authentic self expression